ArnaldoIbanez/mobile-dependencies_whitelist/README.md

 If you want to run the tests for a specific catalog, you should execute **```make test CATALOG=${catalogName}```** with the catalogName capitalized

 If you want to run all available tests **```make test CATALOG=${All}```**

+## Tracking domain

+After merging your new tracking tags, you can check them at http://melidata.ml.com/pages/index.html#/filters/wms-teste